csound-flossmanual/csound-floss/book/15-a-opcode-guide.md

 [dssictls](https://csound.com/docs/manual/dssictls.html) — send control to plugin

-This overview has been compiled by Joachim Heintz in may 2020, based on Csound 6.14.
+This overview was compiled by Joachim Heintz in may 2020, based on Csound 6.14.
 Thanks to Tarmo Johannes, Victor Lazzarini, Gleb Rogozinsky, Steven Yi, Oeyvind Brandtsegg, Richard Boulanger, John ffitch, Luis Jure, Rory Walsh, Eduardo Moguillansky and others for their feedback which made the selections at least a tiny bit less subjective.